 But with the imminent arrival of Generation Z into the workforce with expectations of instant communications and seamless collaboration, could we see the desk phone, or even voice itself, become redundant within a few years as we try desperately to accommodate future generations?

-Here’s our CEO, Darren Lake with his view on whether voice really is dying …
+Here’s our CEO, Darren Lake with his view on whether unified comms is taking over and voice really is dying …

 New Ways to Communicate

 “When this question was first asked, one thing ran through my mind – absolutely not!
 Voice is not going away, but there has been a shift.
 Unified Comms (UC) as a term has been around for a very long time.
 It is a way of integrating the software that supports all types of communication, meaning voice calling, web and video conferencing, voicemail, mobility, desktop sharing, instant messaging, presence and much more can be accessed from whatever device is in use.

 But what does that actually mean?
 Well from my perspective as a general business user, unified comms means that I can actually stay in touch with my team and my clients from virtually anywhere on the planet.
 All of this whilst having immediate access to information and people whenever I need.

 To give you an idea of how that really works, here’s a scenario that recently happened at Pure Cloud Solutions.
 I was out of the country on business earlier this year at the same time we were acquiring a company.
 While away I needed to be involved in a meeting with my business partner and our solicitors to agree some documents and get them signed.”

 “The meeting was held using our unified comms app UCA on my mobile device which has full video conferencing and desktop-sharing capability built in.
 Our solicitors shared their screen so we could read and agree the relevant points on the document.
 Once this was done, the document was sent to me on an e-sign platform (Signable).
 It was then electronically signed by all parties with the completed document sent to my email address.